AndreiMarhatau/Retelling.Public/Terms.md

 Retelling Telegram Bot Terms and Conditions

-Effective Date: 10/22/2024
+Effective Date: 11/03/2024

 Welcome to Retelling Telegram Bot (the “Bot”), a Telegram bot designed to assist users in language learning by generating customized texts and providing evaluations based on user input.
 By accessing or using the Bot, you agree to be bound by these Terms and Conditions (“Terms”).
 If you do not agree with any part of these Terms, please refrain from using the Bot.

 1. Acceptance of Terms

 By using the Bot, you acknowledge that you have read, understood, and agree to be bound by these Terms, including any future modifications.
 We reserve the right to update or change these Terms at any time.
-Any changes will be effective immediately upon posting within the Bot or at [Insert Link].
+Any changes will be effective immediately upon posting within the Bot or at https://raw.githubusercontent.com/AndreiMarhatau/Retelling.Public/refs/heads/main/Terms.md.

 2. Description of Service